didim99/blender-autotest/README.md

 For minimal testing you need just pure python without any dependencies.
-Given [`requirements.txt`](requirements.txt) suitable if you want to get CPU frequency statistics and CPU information in output log.
+Given [`requirements.txt`](requirements.txt) suitable if you want to get CPU frequency statistics and hardware/OS information in output log.
 [`requirements-plot.txt`](requirements-plot.txt) suitable for plotting.